On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-From these definitions, for any $v \in \mathbb{Z}^k$, and if an alignment corresponding to $v$ exists, then $\pi_v(k)\le n$ and $\nu_v(k)\le n$.
-Such a $v$ is said to be \emph{admissible}, and let $V$ denote the set of all admissible alignments, that is,
+From these definitions, for any $v \in \mathbb{Z}^k$, and if there exists a minimal cell-decomposition corresponding to $v$ exists, then $\pi_v(k)\le n$ and $\nu_v(k)\le n$.
+Such a $v$ is then said to be \emph{admissible}.
+Let $V$ denote the set of all admissible cell-decompositions, that is,

-Then, for every $v \in V$, the length of the common subsequence corresponding to this alignment is:
+Then, for every $v \in V$, and further for $|v|=0$ in case of no cell, the length of the common subsequence corresponding to this alignment is:

 Therefore the length of the longest common subsequence of $X$ and $Y$ can be expressed as: